RajiRavi72/SportsRadarProject/README.md

-# 🎾 Game Analytics: Unlocking Tennis Data with SportRadar API
+# 🎾 Game Analytics: Unlocking Tennis Data with SportsRadar API

 ## 📌 Overview
 This Streamlit application provides interactive insights into professional tennis using real-time data from the **SportRadar API**.
 It empowers analysts, coaches, and fans with tools to explore events, rankings, venues, and trends—all in one dashboard.